Engineering-Research-and-Development/dida/docs/Usage.md

 The following section is meant to explain how to plug-and-play algorithms in DIDA platform.

-To run the algorithm, follow each solution guide provided in each solution's folder.
 Generally speaking, there are two kind of algorithms:
 - **Batch algorithms** usually runned on livy docker container with the help of Draco
   - Usually they need to install library dependencies on livy container (dependencies expressed in solution's guide)